How Proper Wrist Mechanics Unlock More Power and Distance

 The key to proper wrist release is to think about your forearms.
 Focus on a natural unhinging of the wrists while your forearms rotate.

-The key here is to avoid rolling the writs and keep it more of a rotation of the forearms.
+The key here is to avoid rolling the wrists and keep it more of a rotation of the forearms.

 Flexion and Extension of the Lead Wrist

-However, the main benefit of striking with a square or slightly flexed lead wrist is the ability to fire your lower body through the ball, knowing your clubface is square.
+The main benefit of striking with a square or slightly flexed lead wrist is confidence—you can fire your lower body through the ball knowing the clubface will stay square.

-This is why golfers like Dustin Johnson and Collin Morikawa generate so much clubhead speed and distance.
-These wrist changes and positions can be subtle, so it’s best to wear the HackMotion as you practice and analyze your numbers.
+This is why golfers like Dustin Johnson and Collin Morikawa create so much clubhead speed and distance.

 Common Mistakes Golfers Make with Wrist Action that Cost Them Power